eveyuyi/Kaimaoge.github.io/interests.md

 ## News

+- Oct.
+2020: A paper titled "Understanding and Modeling Urban Mobility Dynamics via Disentangled Representation Learning" has been accepted by T-ITS.

 - Sep.
 2020: The [hybrid deep learning traffic flow prediction work](https://www.journals.elsevier.com/transportation-research-part-c-emerging-technologies/most-cited-articles) has been ranked as one of TRC's top 3 most popular articles since 2017.

 - Aug.
 2020: Our manuscript entitled "Hybrid electric vehicle energy management with computer vision and deep reinforcement learning" has been accepted for publication in the IEEE Transactions on Industrial Informatics